camunda/camunda-docs/docs/components/modeler/desktop-modeler/index.md

 id: index
 title: Desktop Modeler
 sidebar_label: About
-description: "Camunda Desktop Modeler is a desktop app for modeling BPMN, DMN and Forms, compatible with Camunda 7 and Camunda 8."
+description: "Camunda Desktop Modeler is a desktop app for modeling BPMN, DMN, and Forms, compatible with Camunda Platform 7 and Camunda Platform 8."
 ---

 <span class="badge badge--cloud">Camunda Platform 7 and 8</span>

-A desktop application for modeling BPMN, DMN, and forms that supports you in building executable diagrams with Camunda.
+Desktop Modeler is a desktop application for modeling BPMN, DMN, and Forms and supports you in building executable diagrams with Camunda.

 ![Desktop Modeler Screenshot](./img/new-diagram.png)